joshwuhh/Portfolio/ExcelBudgetPlanner.md

 1. If Debt or Car Loan balances are **partially paid off**, only the **excess contribution** is redirected to Savings.
 2. If Debt or Car Loan balances are **fully paid off**, the **entire contribution** is redirected to Savings.
 3. Balances for Debt and Car Loan never go below `0`.

-This should now perfectly match your example!
-Let me know if you need further adjustments. 😊